zakdances/ReactiveMediaPlayer/README.md

 NOTE: This library is built using ReactiveCocoa and ReactiveCocoaLayout.
 Many of it's APIs are offered as ReactiveCocoa signals, so if you're not a ReactiveCocoa user, you might want to look elsewhere for a media player project.

 Features:

+Easy conversions between CMTime, NSTimeInterval, and human readable integers.
+I offer you signals to pull user friendly hours, minutes, and seconds from current play time and media item durations.
+No need to mess around with CoreMedia's `CMTime` if you don't want to.

+RMP makes it easy to size itself to a video clip, even after you've scaled it.
+It's `RACSignals` give you easy access to a video item's original dimensions, then using included RAC extensions, you can create a stream of new dimensions that honor aspect ratio.

+Helpful attributes and modes that describe the state of the player so you can customize it's controls in response to user action.
+Information such as `playing / paused / buffering`, `unstarted / started`, `tapped`.

+Contributions and pull requests welcome.